SlimeVR/SlimeVR-Docs-Site/src/server/setting-reset-bindings.md

 2. Go to Controllers > "Show old binding UI" > "show more applications".
 3. Scroll down and select "SlimeVR-Feeder-App".
 4. Pick a button on your controller to use for the reset binding.
-5. Now you can set up a key combination or behavior to perform: "Reset" or "Fast Reset". (see video for clarification)
+5. Now you can set up a key combination or behavior to perform: "Reset" or "Yaw Reset". (see video for clarification)

 And you're done!
-You're now all set up to have blazingly fast resets.
+You're now all set up to have blazingly yaw resets.
 _Fastest reset in the west_.

 You can set this up in whatever way works for you!